ethersphere/SWIPs/SWIPs/swip-suggest-by-address-gap.md

 `11xxxxxx` is now served by two peers, so its temperature is `(1/4) / 2 = 1/8`, and that will mean that we will select `01xxxxxx` as the hotter one.

-There is a way of implementing temperature calculation so its cost it is the same as looking for biggest gap.
+There is a way of implementing temperature calculation so its cost  is the same as looking for biggest gap.
 Temperature can be calculated on the fly as the gap is found using a `pot`.

 Other metrics could be considered in the temperature, as recently number of requests per address space, performance of